in2code-de/luxold/Documentation/Technical/Plugins/Index.md

 ##### Plugin 2: Contextual content

 Another possibility beside workflow actions to nurture leads is to use a contextual content plugin.
-If you add this to a page, you can define a default content element and to define one or more content elements per lux-category.
+If you add this to a page, you can define a default content element and you can define one or more content elements per lux-category.
 An asynchronous request (AJAX of course for high performance website not a USER_INT) will show the most relevant content element - related to the category scoring of the current visitor.

-If you have added more then only one content element per category, the content element is selected per random.
+If you have added more then only one content element per category, the content element is selected randomly.

 <img src="../../../Documentation/Images/documentation_plugin_contextualcontent.png" width="800" />